Mir Mujeeb-ur-Rehman Muhammad Hasani

 Mir Mujeeb-ur-Rehman Muhammad Hasani is a Pakistani politician who was a Member of the Provincial Assembly of Balochistan, from May 2013 to May 2018.

 Early life and education

 He was born on 12 November 1972 in Washuk District.

 He has a degree in Master of Arts.

 Political career

-He was elected to the Provincial Assembly of Balochistan as a candidate of National Party from Constituency PB-47 Washuk in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Balochistan as a candidate of National Party from Constituency PB-47 Washuk in the 2013 Pakistani general election.